MrRavikumar/React-TypeScript-Project/README.md

 - **React Router**: Declarative routing for React applications.
 - **React Markdown**: Render markdown in React components.
 - **Styled Components**: CSS-in-JS library for styling components.

+## GitHub Pages

+This project is hosted on GitHub Pages.
+You can view it live here: [GitHub Pages Link](https://mrravikumar.github.io/)

 ## Contributing